davidcmoulton/decodeuri/_posts/2016-03-09-useful-resources-for-front-end-web-development.md

 date:   2016-03-09
 ---

 I was talking to a friend who's recently started learning front end development, and realised that the sheer abundance of posts on the topic makes it hard for a newcomer to know where which way to turn.
-In an attempt to provide some kind of orientation, I've put together a list of blogs and other resources I find useful myself.
+In an attempt to provide some kind of orientation, I've quickly put together a short list of some of blogs and other resources I find useful myself.
 Hopefully others will benefit from this too, although obviously as this is a personal selection YMMV.

 ## General